Grokery/grokerylab/README.md

 ## Build & Deploy

-You will need Git, Npm, and Docker.
+You will need Git, Npm, Python and Docker.

 Clone repo: